 The Southern delta-Aquarids Meteor Shower usually produces faint meteors, and observing meteor showers can already be tough at the best of times.
 Getting the best out of a meteor shower requires late nights, dark skies, a little luck, and lots of patience.
 The...

-The Lyrids Meteor Shower is active from 16th to 25th April and is known for its fast and bright meteors, with occasional fireballs.
+The Lyrids Meteor Shower is known for its fast and bright meteors, with occasional fireballs.
 Meteor showers are named after the constellation where the “shooting stars” appear to be coming from.
-In the case of the Lyrids, the...
+In the case of the Lyrids, the meteors come from the direction of the...

 Recent Comments